 If you notice another accident, slow down and turn your emergency flashers on.
 When other drivers see your emergency flashers, they know to slow down sooner than they otherwise would have slowed down.
 The flashers also alert other drivers that there is a problem ahead.

 If you are distracted, and you cause an accident, not only may the police charge you, but you could find yourself serving time in jail or even paying punitive damages to the person you injured.
 Paying attention not only helps you avoid accidents that already happened, but it also prevents you from being injured should you cause an accident.
-If you come upon the scene of an accident and are not watching in front of you, you could contribute to additional damage and injuries if you hit other vehicles involved in the accident, or you could cause additional injuries if you hit first responders.
+If you come upon the scene of an accident and are not watching in front of you, you could contribute to additional damage and injuries if you hit other vehicles involved in the accident or cause additional injuries if you hit first responders.

 Taking a defensive driving course is another way to help avoid accidents.
 The course will teach you how to avoid sudden accidents in front of you, objects in the road, and other people whose actions may cause you to wreck.
 Some insurance companies offer a discount on your insurance if you take driving classes.

-Being prepared for an accident may also save your or another person’s life.
+Preparing for an accident may also save your or another person’s life.
 Always keep an extra blanket, a first-aid kit, a flashlight, and water in your vehicle.
 If you should get into an accident and suffer minor injuries, you can clean and cover visible injuries to prevent open wounds from becoming infected.
 The extra blankets help those injured and are feeling cold because of shock or because it’s cold outside.
-Even in the summer when it’s hot enough, you should always have an extra blanket with you.
+Even in the summer, when it’s hot enough, you should always have an extra blanket with you.

 You should also carry emergency triangles, cones, or flares to set out on the road after the accident.
 These bright orange devices warn people about an obstruction ahead and will hopefully keep them from running into you or your vehicle.
 The first aid kit should contain supplies to clean minor cuts and bandages to cover minor wounds to prevent infection.
 If a piece of metal cuts you, always go to the hospital for a tetanus shot, unless you’ve recently had one.